propelledanalytics/Tutorials/docs/index.md

 ## Top 3 benefits of using the SparkSQL.jl Julia package:
 SparkSQL.jl enables Julia programs to work with Apache Spark data using just SQL.
-Here are the top 3 reasons why data science work:
+Here are the top 3 reasons to use Julia with Spark for data science:

 1. Julia is a modern programming language that has state-of-the art data science packages and is much faster than Python.

 2. Apache Spark is one of the world's most ubiquitous open-source big data processing platforms.
 SparkSQL.jl allows Julia programmers to create Spark applications in Julia.

-3. Used together Julia and Apache Spark form the ultimate data science platform.
+3. Used together, Julia with Apache Spark forms the most advanced data science platform.
 SparkSQL.jl makes it happen.